Process-optimized phase covariant quantum cloning: Conclusion

 \section{Conclusion}

 We have shown that the optimal process fidelity of the $1\to 2$ phase covariant-cloner is $\frac{2d-1}{d^2}$.
-This should be compared to the optimal single-qudit fidelity, which is $(d+1)/(2d-1)$.
-Phase covariant cloning map with optimal process fidelity does not necessarily yield optimal single qudit fidelity, which is the case for cloning arbitrary pure states.
-In fact, the previously known optimal phase covariant cloner \cite{FanEtAl2003} also does not yield the optimal process fidelity.
+The obtained channel yields its single-qudit fidelity of $(d+1)/(2d-1)$, which is less than the previously known result by \cite{FanEtAl2003}.
+Conversely, the cloner by \cite{FanEtAl2003} also does not yield the optimal process fidelity.
+This means that the optimal phase-covariant cloners do not coincide with two different fidelity measures, as it is the case for the universal cloner.
 We also defined a transpose cloning map, and showed that the optimal process fidelity for transpose cloning of arbitrary pure states is $6/(d^2+3d+2)$ using the results from \cite{Eggeling2001}.
 In comparison, the optimal fidelity for transpose cloning of phase-covariant states is $6/d^2$.

 Future work in this direction would include finding an explicit formula for $1\to M$ phase-covariant cloners.
 This will require a representation-theoretic approach involving representations of $S_M$ with additional positivity and phase covariant structure.
 In general, the $1\to M$ phase covariant cloner is interesting for applications in phase estimation.
 We expect that the modular approach presented in Fig. \ref{fig:modular-cloner} may also be helpful in simulating such a map and other multi-system maps like it.